Ubuntu 19.10 is due for release on October 17, 2019, and a crop of new features and neat changes are planned to ship

 Want to try the Eoan Ermine ahead of its stable release in October?

 Well, thanks to daily builds, you can!
-Just keep in mind that these images are “alpha” quality snapshots and are not intended for everyday usage.
+As “alpha” quality snapshots, these images are not intended for everyday usage.

 But for tracking development and testing they’re essential.
 Just download, install, and then keep installing updates as they arrive and, come October 17, you’ll have the full and final release.